nicholasneo78/CatVDog-classifier/README.md

 #### _This repository contains:_
   - File Structure of the initial setup
   - Data Pre-processing
-  - Training of 3 deep learning model
+  - Training of the 3 deep learning models

 #### _File Structure:_
 ```